Arrogate wins world's richest horse race

 Arrogate was running so well, jockey Mike Smith admitted he let his horse "gear down" over the final 100 yards.

-"Another incredible performance," Smith said, referring to Arrogate's win in November's epic Breeders' Cup Classic.
-"He's got some turn off foot; he's got some stride."
+"Another incredible performance," Smith said, referring to this victory and Arrogate's win in November's epic Breeders' Cup Classic.
+"He's got some turn of foot; he's got some stride."

 There were 12 horses running, and their owners paid $1 million each as part of the richest pot in horse racing history.
 The new race ends the two-decade reign of the $10 million Dubai World Cup atop the prestige stakes.